Ridesharing Driver

 Optimizing shop and deliver orders isn’t too different from regular DoorDash orders: Come up with payout standards and stick to them.

-Figuring out replacements is a challenge.
-Communicating with the customer about replacements can cause big delays, which eats into your income.
+Figure out your replacement strategy.
+Communicating with the customer about replacements can cause delays, which eats into your earnings.

-The experts on replacements are Instacart shoppers, and most of them fall into two camps: Find a logical replacement and move on without getting confirmation from the customer, or don’t do replacements unless the customer states a specific one.
+The experts on replacements are Instacart shoppers.
+Most fall into two camps: Find a logical replacement and move on without getting confirmation from the customer, or don’t do replacements unless the customer states a specific one.
 Choose your replacement style and stick to it.

-It’s also a good idea to use shop and deliver orders as a way to give yourself a much needed change of pace if restaurant deliveries are getting too repetitive.
+It’s also a good idea to use shop and deliver orders to give yourself a much-needed change of pace if restaurant deliveries are getting too repetitive.

 I am a relatively new Dasher and have received mixed messages about replacements.
 It is my understanding that any replacement hast to go through the Dasher app, and I need to scan the barcode.
 I was told this by customer service.
 However, I read that if the customer authorizes a replacement either verbally to me or by text, I’m allowed to replace it, even though I can’t scan it.
 What is the real story here?